brechtm/rinohtype/doc/advanced.rst

 :class:`InlineFlowable`\ s.
 Currently, the only inline flowable is :class:`InlineImage`.

 The common superclass for flowable and inline elements is :class:`Styled`, which indicates that these elements can be styled using the style sheets discussed in the next section.

+.. _stylesheets_advanced:

 Style Sheets
 ~~~~~~~~~~~~

 RinohType's style sheets are heavily inspired by CSS_, but add some
 functionality that CSS lacks.
 Similar to CSS, RinohType makes use of so-called
-*selectors* to select document elements (flowables or inline elements) to style.
+selectors* to select document elements (flowables or inline elements) to style.

-Unlike CSS however, these selectors are not directly specified in a style sheet.
+Unlike CSS however, these selectors are not directly specified in a style
-Instead, all selectors are collected in a *matcher* where they are mapped to
+sheet.
+Instead, all selectors are collected in a *matcher* where they are
-descriptive labels for the selected elements.
-The actual *style sheets* assign
+mapped to descriptive labels for the selected elements.
+The actual *style
-style properties to these labels.
-Besides the usefulness of having these labels
+sheets* assign style properties to these labels.
+Besides the usefulness of
-instead of the more cryptic selectors, a matcher can be reused by multiple style
+having these labels instead of the more cryptic selectors, a matcher can be
-sheets, avoiding duplication.
+reused by multiple style sheets, avoiding duplication.

 .. _CSS: https://en.wikipedia.org/wiki/Cascading_Style_Sheets